 Our newest journal, Issues in Language Instruction, is a "peer-reviewed journal for and by university instructors of English to speakers of additional languages (EAL).
 The mission of the journal is to explore innovation in all kinds of EAL instruction, including English for academic purposes, English for professional purposes, and general ESL at the university level.
 ILI welcomes all submissions related to the practice, interpretation, and advancement of our profession."

 Two new journals from the Natural History Museum at the University of Kansas are now available:

 Announcement for March, 2017:

-A new journal is now available online:
+A new journal is now available:

 - Infrastructure Reseach Institute Reports showcase the work of the Infrastructure Research Institute in basic and applied research, development, and technology transfer in the fields of engineering, architecture, urban planning, economics, finance, political science, public administration, and law as they impact the global infrastructure.
 Special emphasis is placed on state and local governments and commercial interests within the State of Kansas, the Kansas City metropolitan area, western Missouri, Iowa, and Nebraska.